 Having observed that the tempo of certain songs matched perfectly to my running tempo, I wondered if there were any advantages to selecting such songs.
 Would I run faster or longer or with less discomfort or less injuries?

-The web site run2rhythm would certainly like me to believe that running to the right tempo song will improve my performance.
-This site claims that “the wrong musical playlists can be detrimental to your training as they will not provide any synchronization between the body, the music and the mind.
+The web site run2rhythm (editor’s note-this website no longer exists, as most users likely found it as unhelpful as I did) would certainly like me to believe that running to the right tempo song will improve my performance.
+This site claims that “the wrong musical playlists can be detrimental to your training as they will not provide any synchronization between the body, the music, and the mind.
 The body is almost always out of sync with the music.”

 Run2rhythm provides a chart of the BPM that corresponds to different running speeds and sells playlists starting at $3.99 corresponding to specific tempos.
 These are playlists by unknown artists created for run2rhythm and the samples were not inspiring to me.